 This is when the server holds on to events and send them in bursts on a regular basis.
 The events are time stamped at the server but it means we get a delay before we see the events which can range from minutes to hours.

 All mobile games and an increasing number of PC games are sending the events from the client.
 Events sent from a client will be sent from a huge number of devices, this adds an increased chance that events will be lost.

 As clients lack information about the other players, some information is harder to calculate.
 Anything that needs information about more than the current player will be very hard, invites and installs on a Facebook game are more complex if the data is being sent from the client rather than the server.

 There is also a much higher likelihood that the data can be hacked, although the user will only see the data being sent from their client it does make denial of service attacks on deltaDNA servers an increased concern.

 Hybrid client/server events

 Some games use a hybrid model where some events come from the server and some from the client.
 This is generally because the client simply does not have the information required or the information on the client cannot necessarily be trusted.
 This typically happens when transaction events may be sent from a server or when user registration is sent from the web server but gameplay events from the client.

 The most complex type of events are those sent from a Mobile Client.
-This is because not only are these devices ‘Thick’ they are also not always connected.
-The games generally do not rely on connectivity and players can happily play games off line.
+This is because not only are these devices ‘thick’ they are also not always connected.
+The games often do not rely on connectivity and players can happily play games offline.

 The data is still collected using the deltaDNA SDK and stored locally on the device.
 At frequent points the game will try to upload the data to the deltaDNA server.
 If this is not possible either due to no connectivity or a problem with the deltaDNA server the data will be held on the client.